RazeenHussain/FoveatedDoF_VR/README.md

 To enable the blurring effect, press the "d" key or the "f" key on the keyboard.

-To disbale the blurring effect, press the "u" key on the keyboard.
+To disable the blurring effect, press the "u" key on the keyboard.